jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 ### Minified shader source code

 It's pretty hard to minify a shader manually.
 Most of the tricks that apply to Javascript as you can find in a classic JS1K compo don't apply for GLSL.
+This is because GLSL is in fact a bit like C, variables need to be correctly defined with types for example.

-The main strategy I chose to follow was:
+The main strategy I chose to follow in order to reduce the size was to:

 1. **Inline** most of the functions.
 2. **Duplicate** code.
 This is sad because it had a big impact on the overall performance, but in the end it really helped to compress better.
-3. Use **manual tricks** 2 digits numbers instead of 3 when possible.
+3. Use **manual tricks**, for example approximate a three-digits number to a two-digits one when possible (100 -> 99).

 After a manual minification and a pass through shader-minifier, I ended up with the following shader code.
 It's a lot of duplicated code, but it compresses better with jscrush, even though it might sound counter intuitive.